Exception Register

 Evidence

-Source references, vendor advisory, affected/fixed version notes, exposure evidence, SOC telemetry, and approval record.
+Source references, vendor advisory, affected/fixed version notes, scanner caveats, exposure evidence, SOC telemetry scope, proof boundary, and approval record.

 Exceptions should get stricter as pressure rises